 Mr. WALKER.
-Maybe the Attorney General figured out what was in the
+Maybe the Attorney General figured out what was in the bill in the meantime.

 Mr. FORD of Michigan.
 We thought it was good to put it in the report to help convince Members to vote for it.
 We are not mad at him.
 We thought he did a good job a year and a half ago.
 We wonder how any letter shows up written yesterday as an afterthought.